 - 6) To obtain a stable output display the PRF control on the front panel should be set mid range.
 The front panel TRIG toggle switch should be in the INT position.
 The DELAY controls and the scope triggering controls are then adjusted to obtain a stable output.
-The scope may then be used to set the desired PRF by rotating the PRF controls. - 7) The output pulse amplitude is controlled by means of the front panel ten turn AMP control. - CAUTION: To avoid stressing the output stage it is recommended that the output amplitude control be set fully counter clockwise before applying prime power to the instrument. - 8) An external clock may be used to control the output PRF of the AVR unit by setting the front panel TRIG toggle switch in the EXT position and applying a 50 ns (or wider) TTL level pulse to the TRIG BNC connector input.
-For operation in this mode, the scope time base must also be triggered by the external clock rather than from the TRIG output. - 9) For single pulse manual operation, set the front panel INT-EXT-MAN switch in the MAN position and push the SINGLE PULSE button. - 10) CAUTION: The output stage is protected against overload condition by a 2.0 A slow blow fuse on the main frame back panel.
+The scope may then be used to set the desired PRF by rotating the PRF controls. - 7) The output pulse amplitude is controlled by means of the front panel ten turn AMP control. - \ CAUTION: To avoid stressing the output stage it is recommended that the output amplitude control be set fully counter clockwise before applying prime power to the instrument. - 8) The output pulse polarity is controlled by the front panel two-position polarity switch.
+CAUTION: Before changing polarity, the amplitude must be reduced to near zero (≤300 Volts).
+If the amplitude is not reduced to near zero, the pulse output will vanish. - 9) An external clock may be used to control the output PRF of the AVR unit by setting the front panel TRIG toggle switch in the EXT position and applying a 50 ns (or wider) TTL level pulse to the TRIG BNC connector input.
+For operation in this mode, the scope time base must also be triggered by the external clock rather than from the TRIG output. - 10) For single pulse manual operation, set the front panel INT-EXT-MAN switch in the MAN position and push the SINGLE PULSE button. - 11) CAUTION: The output stage is protected against overload condition by a 2.0 A slow blow fuse on the main frame back panel.
 However, the output switching elements may fail if the unit is triggered at a PRF exceeding 1 kHz or at duty cycles resulting in an average output power in excess of 25 Watts.
 Heating and subsequent likely failure of the output stage is reduced if the following action is taken where possible: - a) PRF is kept to a minimum, i.e. operate in a low PRF range when possible rather than in a high PRF range. - b) Keep the output PW to a minimum.